 However, we can rebuild the records of these awards here on our AOBA web site.If you still have a copy of your Passing Out Parade programme, or copies of ‘The Apprentice’ you will find all the awards given to members of your intake.

 Please take the time to copy the recipients and send them here so we may add them to our list – thus preserving a major part of our heritage..

 In addition to rebuilding the lists of awards the REME museum have donated all the photographic records of awards ceremonies over the years.
-These have been arranged in decades in the menu on the right.
+These have been arranged in decades in the menu.